 Like with OTT, some news directors report it is too soon to tell what impact these initiatives will have, but many report digital metrics increasing “dramatically,” “phenomenally” or “exponentially.”

 To execute their digital initiatives, TV news directors report reallocating staff, either building independent, digital-only content teams, or shifting the whole newsroom to a multi-platform mindset.
 Radio news directors were more likely to report focusing on training, reviews and feedback to staff.
-More in next week’s staffing report.
+More in the newsroom staffing report.

 About the Survey